vuoz/chalk/Readme.md

     - lead free HASL ( not required but recommended )
     - Choose any color you like, but green will be cheapest in the Lead free HASL + 1mm thickness combination.
 If you pick an undisireable color, you will need to print a silkscreen cover and apply it with glue to the pcb later.

+### More convenient option

+**Disclaimer: this is experimental, proceed with caution and on your own financial risk.
+I have not yet fully verified all the details.
+Once this is fully tested this note will disappear.**

+There is also an option to order the PCB partly preassembled using PCBA.
+I have only tested this with JLC.
+You can get the pcb presoldered with diodes, power and reset switch, so you only have to solder MCU, switches and the battery.
+This does increase the cost by a bit, but especially soldering the diodes is quite tedious, which is why one might opt for this option.

+#### Approach:
+- Order one batch of PCBs with top side PCBA
+- Order another batch PCBs with bottom side PCBA

+#### Disclaimers
+- This increases the cost of the PCBs quite a bit and is not really worth it for a single board, because the setup cost for PCBA will occure twice, since you are ordering two batches.
+If you order more boards or plan on ordering with friends this approach can be totaly worth it.
+- For my test I ordered PCBs for 10 full boards, which cost around 100$ with PCBA.
+Decreasing quantity to 5 boards does not really reduce the cost by much, since the setup fees and egineering fees are the most expensive part of the order.

+#### Steps
+1. Upload the gerber (also use the gerber zip files in the /production_files directory) files to your PCB manufacturer
+2. Select 1mm thickness, lead free HASL and your color of choice
+3. Select PCBA and Top side assembly and click "Added by customer" for the "tooling holes option"
+4. Upload the  BOM and CPL ( **use "CPL_reversible.csv"** ) files found in the /production_files folder
+5. Follow the steps and visually confirm that all the parts are placed correctly.
+If you spot any anomalies, open an issue

+**Now we reapeat this for the bottom side**

+1. Upload the gerber files  (also use the gerber zip files in the /production_files directory) to your PCB manufacturer
+2. Select 1mm thickness, lead free HASL and your color of choice
+3. Select PCBA and bottom side assembly and click "Added by customer" for the "tooling holes option"
+4. Upload the BOM and CPL ( **use "CPL_reversible_bottom.csv"** ) files found in the /production_files folder
+5. Follow the steps and visually confirm that all the parts are placed correctly.
+If you spot any anomalies, open an issue

 ## Build guide

 ### Bom